levymetal/webpack5-css-loader-repro/README.md

-# Webpack 5 css-loader perf repro
+# Webpack 5 storybook perf repro

-Repro showing performance degradation on incremental rebuilds when using `css-loader`. `main` branch is Webpack 5, `webpack4` branch is Webpack 4 with a virtually identical config.
+Repro showing performance degradation on incremental rebuilds when using `storybook`. `main` branch is Webpack 5, `webpack4` branch is Webpack 4 with a virtually identical config.
 The diff can be seen here: https://github.com/levymetal/webpack5-css-loader-repro/pull/2/files

 ## Summary

-When using `css-loader` with Webpack 5, incremental builds take significantly longer than Webpack 4.
+When running `storybook` with Webpack 5, incremental builds take significantly longer than Webpack 4.

 ## Reproducing the issue